CosmWasm/cw-plus/contracts/cw20-base/README.md

 Basically, you just need to write your handle function and import `cw20_base::contract::handle_transfer`, etc and dispatch to them.
-This allows you to use custom `HandleMsg` and `QueryMsg` with your additional calls, but then use the underlying implementation for the standard cw20 messages you want to support.
+This allows you to use custom `ExecuteMsg` and `QueryMsg` with your additional calls, but then use the underlying implementation for the standard cw20 messages you want to support.
 The same with `QueryMsg`.
 You *could* reuse `instantiate` as it, but it is likely you will want to change it.
 And it is rather simple.